stefan-loewe/WinBinder/README.md

 Creating the Project:
 ---------------------

-  1. create the project:
+  - create the project:
-     either create a new Visual C++ project, or import from existing source
-    - make your new project a "Win32 Project", call it php_winbinder, or pick any name you like
+    - select "New Project ..."
+    - select "Visual C++" and "Win32 Project", and name it "winbinder" for example
+    - click "Next"
-    - select "DLL" as application type
+    - select "DLL" and click "Finish"

+  - the editor window should now be opening/opened

+  - from the menu, select "PROJECT" and "Add Existing Item" and select C:\path\to\WinBinder\source and add all files from that and the "wb" subdirectory

+  - again, select "PROJECT" from the menu, and then select "winbinder Properties" to change the following settings

   - change default C++ options:
     - right click your project and select "Properties"